Hawai'i

 Whether you're sitting inside or outside expect to see wildlife - predominately chickens, roosters, birds, and lizards.
 They are inescapable and just part of the experience.
 I'm writing these words from my living room that's infested with lizards and I can hear roosters crowing outside.

-I once met up with a friend that was visiting, we were at a nice-ish restaurant and had a waterfront table.
+One time a friend was visiting and we met up at a nice-ish restaurant seated at a waterfront table.
 Her husband was complaining about the ants.
 Lol.
 What do you want them to do?
 We're outside bro.
 It's a tropical island.
 Be glad it's just ants.

 North Point Pizza